-The purpose of the proposed amendment is to move the North Oakville West Secondary Plan area (other than the Hospital District) from the 1984 Oakville Official Plan to the Livable Oakville Plan, incorporate policies for those lands, and establish modified policies for an expanded Palermo Village Growth Area.
+The purpose of the proposed amendment is to move the North Oakville West Secondary Plan area (other than the Hospital District and the lands excluded by deferral of Council on March 22, 2021) from the 1984 Oakville Official Plan to the Livable Oakville Plan, incorporate policies for those lands, and establish modified policies for an expanded Palermo Village Growth Area.

-The effect of the proposed amendment to the 1984 Oakville Official Plan is to repeal the plan and policies as they apply to lands within the North Oakville West Secondary Plan area other than the Hospital District.
+The effect of the proposed amendment to the 1984 Oakville Official Plan is to repeal the plan and policies as they apply to lands within the North Oakville West Secondary Plan area other than the Hospital District and the lands excluded by deferral of Council on March 22, 2021.